Northeastern Co-op Fellowship/Co-ops in Service to our Neighbors Program

 About TACC:

-The American City Coalition (TACC) is a 501(c)(3) organization based in Roxbury’s Nubian Square.
+The American City Coalition (TACC) is a 501(c)(3) nonprofit organization based in Roxbury’s Nubian Square.
 We tackle community-identified barriers through economic and workforce development, research, and policy strategies that expand pathways to meaningful opportunities in communities of color.

 About the NU Co-op Fellowship: